tfeb/csvf/README.md

 # `csvf`
-This is a simple field extractor for CSV files, written in Python 2 (as it's quite old).
+The CSV Filter is a simple field extractor for CSV files, written in Python 2 (as it's quite old).

 Until recently this existed only as a gist, but since it's going to be souped up somewhat it is now a proper repo.